davisRoman/git_dag/intro_to_the_dag.md

 }
 ```

 - Save and commit your change.
+Print your graph.

 ```